Educatea/wolfram/README.md

 # Wolfram

-This gem allows to get data from Wolfram's API.
+This gem allows you to get data from Wolfram's API as an image URL.

 ## Installation